supersede-project/feedback_gathering/android_library/README.md

 The library was thoroughly tested on the following two devices:
 * LG Nexus 5X running Android Nougat version 7.0
 * Samsung Galaxy J1 running Android KitKat version 4.4.4

+## Troubleshooting:

+# Missing style

+It might be, that after integrating the library into a host application and building, the following error occurs:

+  Error:(22) No resource identifier found for attribute 'counterOverflowTextAppearance' in package '<host app package>'

+In this case a style is missing in the host application.
+The following dependency solves this problem and should be added to the app's gradle file:

+    compile 'com.android.support:design:24.2.1'